vishal-benake/Credit-Card-Fraud-Detection-using-ML-and-Flask/README.md

 # 🛡️ Credit Card Fraud Detection using ML and Flask

-This project is a full-stack machine learning application that detects fraudulent credit card transactions.
-It features a trained Random Forest model, preprocessing pipelines, a user-friendly Flask web interface, and visual performance reports.
+This is a full-stack machine learning application that detects fraudulent credit card transactions using a trained Random Forest model, built with Scikit-learn and deployed via Flask.
+The project uses SMOTE for handling class imbalance, and a user-friendly web UI for predictions.

 ---